cuulee/ndwi2watermask/README.md

 A project for automatic download and processing sentinel-1 SAR files.
 It calibrates, filters, extracts watermask, writes to GeoTiff, polygonizes and simplifies polygon.

+Before you start, read the configuration instructions on the [wiki](https://github.com/jmigueldelgado/sar2watermask/wiki/configuration)

 The scripts are suited to work on a PBS cluster.
 There is a crontab that schedules the jobs to run once a week.

 The workflow is as follows: